S3-working-group/s3-practical-guide/docs/all.md

 Record agreements with adequate detail so that important information can be recalled later.

-At the very least include a summary of the driver, a description of what’s been agreed, who is responsible for what, evaluation criteria and a review date.
+At the very least include a summary of the driver, a description of what's been agreed, who is responsible for what, evaluation criteria and a review date.

 Depending on the scope and significance of the agreement, consider including all of the following:

 -   A title for the agreement
 -   _Description of the driver_
--   Date of creation (and/or version)
+-   Date of creation (or version)
 -   Date of expiry or due date (if relevant)
 -   Review date (or frequency)
 -   Who is responsible for what?